Nutzer1548/php_login_session/readme.txt

 ============================
 - include the 'session.php' topmost in your php-pages (mainly index.php) with
   <?php require_once('session.php'); ?>
+- edit pls/config.php to customize pages and error messages.
 - to define your own target pages such as 'activate.php' for activating email, edit pls/config.php.
 In thes pages, you have to call the logic from the corresponding pls-script-files.
 But that's easy.
 Look inside the examples